saberprashant/ud-FEND-Arcade_Game/README.md

 - [Contributing](#contributing)

 ## Instructions
+- Run `index.html` directly to run the game.
 - `js/resources.js` contains the resources of the project.
 You don'e have to change this.
 - `js/engine.js` contains the code to run the game.
 You don't have to change this.
 - `js/app.js` contains the main logic for the game.
 You can change this if you want to modify the game.